-To accurately determine the value of your piano as a musical instrument, an evaluation must be performed by a qualified piano technician.
-A physical, detailed evaluation, encompassing the instrument’s total condition.
+To accurately determine the value of your piano as a musical instrument, an evaluation must be performed by an experienced, qualified piano technician, who completes a physical, detailed evaluation, encompassing the instrument’s total condition.
 By ‘total condition’, we mean the instrument as a whole.
 A technician with extensive, high-end restoration experience is intimately familiar with each individual area of the instrument.

 Several Factors Considered For Piano Evaluation:

 - Make, Model and Manufacture Date

 - Cabinet Structural Integrity, Design and Condition of Finish

 - Harp, Strings and Trapwork

 - Maintenance History (if known)

 Our experienced, qualified professional Technician has the experience and training to complete a comprehensive evaluation for replacement value, insurance evaluation, estate sale, purchase, damage claim evaluation and donation value.
 Once the comprehensive evaluation is completed, a written Evaluation Report is produced which includes as much history as is factually known about the instrument, including historical significance, if any.